buj201/NYC_school_expenditure_explorer/README.md

 The purpose of this tool is to allow users to visually explore:

-1. Differences in funding across NYC schools, and the relationship between funding and school characteristics (described <a href='http://schools.nyc.gov/Offices/DBOR/SBER/costvary.htm'> here by NYC Department of Education</a>).
+1. Differences in funding across NYC schools, and the relationship between school expenditures and characteristics (described <a href='http://schools.nyc.gov/Offices/DBOR/SBER/costvary.htm'> here by NYC Department of Education</a>).

 2. Expenditures, by category, for a user-input school across the years 2006-2012.
 For context, the majority of schools' budgets are discretionary, with funds used at the principal's discretion (see, for example, <a href='http://schools.nyc.gov/offices/d_chanc_oper/budget/dbor/allocationmemo/fy12_13/FY13_PDF/FSF_Guide.pdf'>Fair Student Funding and School Budget Resource Guide </a>).
 This tool allows the user to see how, in fact, a school's principal is choosing to use these fair school funds.